 Pest killer from Singapore

 Try using a rented industrial size sweeper with the hose rigged to the light pole.
 Attach an electrical cord that goes into your house.
-When the time is right plug it in.
-This should rapidly reduce the number of bees.
-Do it each night until the problem is solved.

 How can I get rid of bees in a tree?
 I am interested in home remedies.